background

 Transcript

-[00:09:18] The next post is the mysterious backend flush after configuration setting.
-And this isfrom CyberTech postgresql.com.
-And there is this setting that I haven't heard about or lookedinto, but they heard Andres friend that basically said, quote, if your workload is bigger thanshared buffers, you shou --ld enable back end flush after parameter for improved throughput and also jitter.
-So they said,well, let's take a look and try it.
-So basically it communicates something to the OS about how tohandle some F syncing.
-That's my interpretation in a nutshell.
-So he decided to go ahead andtest this.
-He used a four CPU, eight gig system and PG bench.
-And with it set at its default, itfinished in zero 67 milliseconds.
-When he set that to 512 KB, it wasn't in significant change, lessthan 1%.
-But then increasing it to megabytes, he got close to a 4%, close to a 5% difference interms of better performance.
-So this is another one of those configuration settings I would sayprobably depends on your load and what you're doing.
-So this is one where if you want to try tosqueeze a little bit more performance out of it, take a base measure of your system, alter thisparameter and see if you get a difference in the performance of your system and your workloadto see if it could be beneficial.
-So if you're interested in getting a little bit more performance,definitely a blog post to check out.
+When he set that to 512 KB, it wasn't in significant change, less than 1%.
+But then increasing it to megabytes, he got close to a 4-5% difference in terms of better performance.
+So this is another one of those configuration settings I would say probably depends on your load and what you're doing.
+So this is one where if you want to try to squeeze a little bit more performance out of it, take a base measure of your system, alter this parameter, and see if you get a difference in the performance of your system and your workload to see if it could be beneficial.
+So if you're interested in getting a little bit more performance, definitely a blog post to check out.

-[00:10:42] The next post is suggesting single column primary keys almost automatically.
-Now,this is a continuation of a blog post previously about how we had to Luca Ferrari.
-And this is fromfluca 1978 GitHub IO.
-Now, he talked previously about having to generate primary keys for agreat number of tables in a database with a lot of different tables that didn't have any.
-And he'scome up with kind of like an automated method to identify which is probably the best primarykey, again by looking at the system tables.
-So he has all his code right here and he's consultingthe PG Stats table in order to determine what are some good candidates.
-And he goes throughhis methodology here and then runs it to suggest certain primary keys for different tables.
-So ifyou have a particular use case for this, definitely blog post to check out.
+The next post is "Suggesting Single-Column Primary Keys (almost) Automatically".
+Now, this is a continuation of a blog post previously from fluca1978.github.io.
+Now, he talked about having to generate primary keys for a great number of tables in a database with a lot of different tables that didn't have any.
+He's come up with an automated method to identify which is probably the best primary key, again by looking at the system tables.
+So he has all his code right here and he's consulting the pg_stats table in order to determine what are some good candidates.
+He goes through his methodology here and then runs it to suggest certain primary keys for different tables.
+So if you have a particular use case for this, definitely a blog post to check out.

-[00:11:35] Next post is also by Luca Ferrari.
-That's titled checking.
-PostgreSQL version inscripts.
-So basically he had a psql script and he wanted to be able to check the version as itrelates to partitions because sometimes he was using something that's version ten that hewanted to use this particular type of syntax.
-And then version eleven, a slightly different one thathad a default partition.
-So he came up with this method to determine which postgres version isrunning.
+Next post is also from fluca1978.github.io titled "Checking PostgreSQL Version in Scripts".
+So basically he had a psql script and he wanted to be able to check the version as it relates to partitions because sometimes he was using something that's version 10 that he wanted to use this particular type of syntax.
+And then version 11, a slightly different one that had a default partition.
+So he came up with this method to determine which Postgres version is running.
 So that he can conditionally choose it during the query execution.
-So if you have a usecase for this, definitely blog post to check out.
+So if you have a use case for this, definitely a blog post to check out.

 episode_image